top of page

 5. Nova Scotia

 Nova Scotia recognizes several key holidays that are shared with other provinces.
-Here are the most important ones:
+Here are the most important ones in 2026.

 • Family Day (Third Monday in February)